Reading Time: 9 minutes

 Belfast City Center.
 Photo: Tony Pleavin, Tourism Ireland.

 The journey to Belfast city center takes about 30 to 40 minutes depending on traffic.
-The one-way fare is £8, £11.50 return.
-You can buy tickets on the bus or from the tourist information desk in the Arrivals Hall.
+The one-way fare is £8.50 and the return fare is £12.50.

 Renting a Car at Belfast International Airport

-There are 6 car rental companies at Belfast International Airport.
-They include Alamo, Budget, Enterprise, Europcar, Hertz, and National.
+There are 7 car rental companies at Belfast International Airport.
+They include Alamo, Avis, Budget, Enterprise, Europcar, Hertz, and National.

 Shannon Airport is popular with many tourists who like its easy access to Kerry and Cork.